Georgetown Divorce Lawyer - Start Your Free Consultation Today

 Same Sex Divorce

-Complex property division, contested spousal support, and marriage contract disputes require representation with experience in these areas.
+Complex property division disputes, contested spousal support, and marriage contract conflicts often require legal representation.
 As a same-sex divorce attorney serving Georgetown, we handle asset valuations, equalization claims, and financial disclosure for LGBTQ+ couples.
-Our representation addresses support calculations, business valuations, and property claims that arise when same-sex marriages dissolve.
+Our representation addresses support calculations, business valuations, and property claims that arise when same-sex marriages end.

 No Fault Divorce